 Setup on Deployment Server (Server A)

 1) Create a shell script file as pull.sh on the home directory of the web server where you are going to deploy the code.
-Open the file and write following script:
+Open the file and write the following script:

 sudo git pull origin master